45th Academy Awards

-This year was the first time that two African American women received nominations for Best Actress.
+This year was the first time that two African American women received nominations for Best Actress: Cicely Tyson and Diana Ross.
+Minnelli accepted her Oscar despite a slight scrape she had incurred while riding a motorcycle.
+Ross was criticized for running a promotional ad campaign demanding that she win the Best Actress Oscar.
+Meanwhile, Edward G. Robinson, who died two months before the ceremony, became the second actor to receive his honorary Oscar posthumously, after Douglas Fairbanks (d.
+1939) in 1940.

-This was also the first year when all the Oscar winners were brought out on stage at the end of the ceremony.
+This was also the first year when all Oscar winners were brought on stage at the end of the ceremony.
 The show drew a television audience of 85 million viewers.

 Winners and nominees

 Awards

 Nominees were announced on February 12, 1973.
 Winners are listed first in boldface.